Code-Institute-Submissions/mendesfsweden-MilestoneProject2_ReSUb/README.md

 Forking the GitHub repository allows other developers to make a copy and work on it without changing the original.
 As a developer, you can fork a repository as follows:

--  Access the repository and click on "Settings".
-Use the "Fork" button, and a copy of the original repository will be created in your own account.
+-  Access the repository and click on the "Fork" button(located at the top right corner of the page), and a copy of the original repository will be created in your own account.

 ### Making a Local Clone